vvaltchev/tilck/README.md

 Current state: the bootloader(s)
 ---------------------------------

-ExOS includes a 3-stage bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
-In its 3rd stage (written in C), the bootloader loads from the (now in-memory) FAT32 partition the ELF kernel of ExOS [it understands the ELF format] and jumps to its entry-point.
+`exOS` includes a 3-stage bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
+In its 3rd stage (written in C), the bootloader loads from the (now in-memory) FAT32 partition the ELF kernel of `exOS` [it understands the ELF format] and jumps to its entry-point.

 In addition to that, the project includes an experimental x86-64 EFI bootloader which allows the kernel to boot using EFI, if a CSM (compatibility support module) is available.
-The CSM is necessary since the EFI bootloder switches back to real mode and puts the video card in 'text mode' by using int 0x10, before entering finally in protected mode and jumping into kernel's entry point.
+The CSM is necessary since the EFI bootloder switches back to real mode and puts the video card in 'text mode' by using `int 0x10`, before entering finally in protected mode and jumping into kernel's entry point.
+The issue with the EFI boot is that the nice PS/2 emulation available after a "legacy" boot is not available.
+Therefore, the keyboard driver actually does not work.

 Hardware support
 --------------------